Blood Falls, Antarctica

-Thus: these microorganisms live somewhere at the base of the glacier (water comes from the inside of Taylor Glacier), without sunlight and feed on iron and sulphates.
+Thus: these microorganisms live somewhere at the base of the glacier (water comes from the inside of Taylor Glacier), without sunlight and feed on iron and sulfates.

 Further analysis of geological history tells the following story:

-Approximately 5 million years ago, in the end of Miocene epoch the sea level was higher and McMurdo Dry Valleys were inundated, just like fjords in Norway are now.
+Approximately 5 million years ago, at the end of the Miocene epoch the sea level was higher and McMurdo Dry Valleys were inundated, just like fjords in Norway are now.

-As the time went, the salinity increased – fresh water freezed and was carried away by glacier, increasing the salt concentration in the poodle.
-Microorganisms had two choices – to die or to adapt – and they succesfully adapted.
-Now they are consuming sulfates from the former sea water asa catalyst and use ferric ions from the bedrock for a kind of "breathing".
+As time went by, the salinity increased – freshwater froze and was carried away by a glacier, increasing the salt concentration in the poodle.
+Microorganisms had two choices – to die or to adapt – and they successfully adapted.
+Now they are consuming sulfates from the former seawater as a catalyst and use ferric ions from the bedrock for a kind of "breathing".
 Especially surprising is the existence of SO4 ions in the anoxic environment – most likely this is made possible by microorganisms.

 Unique natural experiment

-This isolated ecosystem is good place for exploration as the water seepage brings the microorganisms out, while keeping the main ecosystem intact.
+This isolated ecosystem is a good place for exploration as the water seepage brings the microorganisms out while keeping the main ecosystem intact.
 Thus researchers have no need to interfere in the main ecosystem under the ice.

-Such autotrophic (independent from outside environment) ecosystems are very interesting: they illustrate how the life can adapt to extreme conditions.
-The small, rusty spot in Blood Falls provides an explanation how life could survive on Earth when whole planet was covered with ice, possibly some 700 million years ago.
+Such autotrophic (independent from outside environment) ecosystems are very interesting: they illustrate how life can adapt to extreme conditions.
+The small, rusty spot in Blood Falls provides an explanation of how life could survive on Earth when the whole planet was covered with ice, possibly some 700 million years ago.